-(a) Subject to subsection (b) of this section, each recipient of An Underwood-Smith teacher scholarship is eligible to receive assistance of up to \$5,000 for each academic year of higher education Teaching Scholars award shall be used in preparation for becoming a preschool an elementary, middle or secondary mathematics, science, or special education teacher in the public schools of this state.
-Each award shall be in an amount equal to the lower of the average annual undergraduate tuition and mandatory fee rates charged to state resident students among
+- (a) Subject to subsection (b) of this section, each recipient of An Underwood-Smith teacher scholarship is eligible to receive assistance of up to \$5,000 for each academic year of higher education Teaching Scholars award shall be used in preparation for becoming a preschool an elementary, middle or secondary mathematics, science, or special education teacher in the public schools of this state.
+The annual award is equal to the lesser of the cost of tuition or \$7,800 and an institution may not charge a scholar any tuition and mandatory fees above that covered by this award and other federal, state, and institutional scholarships and grants.
+No individual may receive scholarship assistance for more than - (b) An Underwood-Smith Teaching Scholars award is available for a maximum of four academic years for the completion of a bachelor's degree and two additional academic years for completion of a master's degree certification in special education that meets the requirements set by the State Board of Education.